Governor-General of New Zealand: Governors

-Governors-General
+Governors-general

 British subjects

-In 1907 Sir Joseph Ward's Liberal government passed a resolution to create New Zealand as the Dominion of New Zealand.
+In 1907 Sir Joseph Ward's Liberal government passed a resolution to turn New Zealand into a dominion as the Dominion of New Zealand.
 This led to new letters patent being issued in 1917, which greatly curtailed the powers of the governor.
-To reflect these changes, the office was renamed governor-general (equivalent to governors-general of other dominions), with the Earl of Liverpool, the serving governor, becoming the first to be titled governor-general.
+To reflect these changes, the office was renamed governor-general (equivalent to governors-general of other dominions), with Arthur Foljambe, 2nd Earl of Liverpool, the serving governor, becoming the first to be titled governor-general.

-In 1926, following the King-Byng affair in Canada, an Imperial Conference approved the Balfour Declaration, which defined a British Commonwealth as a freely associated grouping known as the Commonwealth of Nations.
-The Balfour Declaration was ratified by the Parliament of the United Kingdom with the Statute of Westminster in 1931.
+In 1926, following the King–Byng affair in Canada, an Imperial Conference approved the Balfour Declaration, which defined a British commonwealth as a freely associated grouping known as the British Commonwealth of Nations.
+The Balfour Declaration was ratified by the Parliament of the United Kingdom with the Statute of Westminster 1931.
 The effect of the declaration was to elevate the governor-general from a representative of the British government to a regal position with all the theoretical constitutional powers of the sovereign.
 New Zealand did not ratify the Statute of Westminster until after the Second World War with the Statute of Westminster Adoption Act 1947 being passed on 25 November 1947.

 Despite adopting the statute later than most other Commonwealth realms, the functions of the governor-general in representing the British government were gradually reduced prior to the statute passing.
 For example, beginning in 1939, the high commissioner of the United Kingdom to New Zealand replaced the governor-general as the foremost diplomatic representative of the British government in New Zealand.

 In 1945, New Zealand Prime Minister Peter Fraser suggested that Sir Bernard Freyberg, the British-born commander of New Zealand's armed forces, be appointed governor-general.
-Until 1967, the precedent was that governors-general were nominated by the Foreign Office (the successor of the Colonial Office) in consultation with the New Zealand prime minister, who then recommended appointments to the sovereign.
+Until 1967, the precedent was that governors-general were nominated by the British government's Foreign Office (and the predecessor Colonial Office) in consultation with the New Zealand prime minister, who then recommended appointments to the sovereign.

 New Zealand citizens

-During the 1960s, the Foreign Office made strong overtures that the appointment of the governor-general should be made by the New Zealand prime minister and the monarch.
+During the 1960s, the British government made strong overtures that the appointment of the governor-general should be made by the New Zealand prime minister and the monarch.
 A Gallup poll for the Auckland Star newspaper found 43 percent of respondents preferred Britons for the role, while 41 percent favoured New Zealanders and 6 percent candidates from other Commonwealth countries.